Aliases for VIPR1 Gene

 This gene encodes a receptor for vasoactive intestinal peptide, a small neuropeptide.
 Vasoactive intestinal peptide is involved in smooth muscle relaxation, exocrine and endocrine secretion, and water and ion flux in lung and intestinal epithelia.
 Its actions are effected through integral membrane receptors associated with a guanine nucleotide binding protein which activates adenylate cyclase.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for VIPR1 Gene

 VIPR1 (Vasoactive Intestinal Peptide Receptor 1) is a Protein Coding gene.
-Diseases associated with VIPR1 include hepatitis c virus.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include vasoactive intestinal polypeptide receptor activity.
-An important paralog of this gene is VIPR2.
+Diseases associated with VIPR1 include Holoprosencephaly 3 and Hepatitis C. Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and vasoactive intestinal polypeptide receptor activity.
+An important paralog of this gene is ADCYAP1R1.